 - The electrons emitted by the gun interact with each other. - This must be taken into account when trying to optimise the gun. - Space-charge is one of the dominating effect, but the different phases at which the particles are generated must also be taken into account. - All these effects, once understood, can be simulated and, sometimes, mitigated.

 Gun conditionning

-- The gun must be conditionned to accept the full RF power. - During conditionning small impurities and surface defect are burnt out.
+• The gun must be conditionned to accept the full RF power.